brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-04.md

 count him) and had a sour expression.

 "A silly sport.
 Grown men trying to knock enough other off brooms.
 It's entirely artless.
-I much prefer Wessicle*, even if it is German," she said imperiously.
+I much prefer Wessicle\[^143-1], even if it is German," she said imperiously.
 Around the table, several people sighed soundlessly.
 Apparently the duchess was known for sharing her opinion.